 Minor raped by her 14-year-old cousin in HP's Kullu

-A 10-year-old girl was allegedly raped by her 14-year-old cousin in Himachal Pradesh's Kullu district, police said on Thursday.
-The incident took place on Wednesday when the girl was on her way to school, Kullu Superintendent of Police Gaurav Singh said.
+A 10-year-old girl was allegedly raped by her 14-year-old cousin in Himachal Pradesh's Kullu district on Wednesday, police said.
+The incident took place when the girl was on her way to school, Kullu Superintendent of Police Gaurav Singh said.

 The accused is a Class 10 student and a juvenile, he added.
 He is being produced before the Juvenile Justice Board, the SP added.